RK-Nirmay/ISO27001-2022-Internal-Audit-Project/01_Define_Audit_Scope_and_Objectives / 01_Company_Profile /Company_Profile.md

 Stark Industries Inc. is a small, US-based software company that develops and operates a **cloud-based marketing-automation platform** designed for small businesses.
-The platform helps clients manage marketing campaigns, automate customer outreach, and track engagement — and in doing so it processes and stores customer and end-user data on behalf of those clients.
+The platform helps clients manage marketing campaigns, automate customer outreach, and track engagement, and in doing so it processes and stores customer and end-user data on behalf of those clients.

 The entire product is delivered as a **Software-as-a-Service (SaaS)** offering hosted on **Amazon Web